WRITING THE APPLICATION

 If someone has been physically injured through torture or conflict, medical reports if available are very helpful.

-And while it's not part of the supporting documentation - it occupies its own PDF in the final application - let's cover it here, shall we?
-You will need a passport-style picture for everyone on the application, even the children.
-Here are the specs.
-Ideally you should also have an image of the back, with a stamp from the photoshop, and the person's name and date of birth.
-When the person in question is in detention or unable to make it to a photoshop, the omission of the back is usually forgiven.
+And while it's not part of the supporting documentation - it occupies its own file in the final application - let's cover it here.
+You will need a passport-style picture for everyone on the application, even for the children.

 No smiling